perryholden/Holdenovi_SecurityScan/README.md

 1. If you remove any malware, then you will have to reset the status by running the command with the `--set-status` flag.
 1. If you use Capistrano, add the `var/scan` folder to your shared directories, otherwise, your status file will lost in subsequent deployments.

+## Testing scenarios

+1. New record:
+    1. New table
+    1. Existing table, new key
+    1. Existing table, existing key, new column
+1. Modified record:
+    1. Add new script to existing field
+    2. Modify script in field

 ## TODO

 * Add configurable email output to status and send email.